newchuyalong/libgdx-learning/Textures,-textureregion-and-spritebatch.md

 It starts the cutting from the top left corner and cuts out regions of 64x64 pixels and does that until it reaches the end of the row.
 Then it goes onto the second row if any, and starts it from the beginning until there are no more rows left.
 In the previous case it means that 2 rows are generated each having 2 columns (2 regions per row).

-For a complete description of Texture, TextureRegion and SpriteBatch, check out their [javadocs](http://libgdx.l33tlabs.org/docs/api/).
+---

-For a more on the subject and optimization tips, check out the excellent [SpriteBatch Drawing Images] article.
+For a complete description of Texture, TextureRegion and SpriteBatch, check out their [javadocs](http://libgdx.badlogicgames.com/nightlies/docs/api/).

 Sprites used from [here](http://blogoscoped.com/archive/2006-08-08-n51.html).